- Who accepts GRE® Subject Tests?

 - What scores are reported?

-For each test that you take, you will receive a total score on a 200–990 score scale, in 10-point increments.
-The Biochemistry; Cell and Molecular Biology; Biology; and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.
+- For each test that you take, you will receive a total score on a 200–990 score scale, in 10-point increments.
+The Biology and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.

 - How does the GRE Program recommend that departments use my scores on the GRE Subject Tests?